 For example, when the First Baptist Church of Tice, Florida built a new sanctuary during the 1970s, the pastor was featured in a big photograph in the local newspaper "topping" the construction.
 He had a crane lift him from the ground to personally place the Cross on top of the new steeple.
 In this case a simple "what" story - that a construction project was finished - would not have been attractive (newsworthy) enough to get the event well-publicized in the metropolitan daily newspaper.
 However, the "how" of that steeple's Cross placement made this story.
 Had the church gotten Billy Graham to preach the first sermon in that new sanctuary, that might have focused the story on the "who" of the post-construction celebration.
 Had that Baptist church invited the Pope to preach, then it would have been a "why" story.
 If the celebration was scheduled for Christmas, Easter or the Pastor's birthday, it might have been a "when" story.
+Conducting the ceremony anywhere except at the new sanctuary would have been a "where" story.
 But the "how" photo of the pastor high-riding that sling attached to the crane caught more attention than even the Rev. Dr. Graham simply standing on the ground could have done.